ericardomuten/profile-page/content/event/epsilon2021/epsilon2021.md

 ---
+title: "Panel Discussion: Innovation and Future Scope in Quantum Computing"
 abstract: IEEE SIES GST with its sub-chapters MTT-S and Computer Society in feature conducted a Symposium which is an Academic Convention wherein the invited Industry Experts will speak about a particular subject of their